 Women between the ages of 45 and 64 have played an increasingly significant role in the growth of the postwar labor force.
-The number of working women in this age group has doubled in the past ten going from 1.9 million to 3.8 million, with about 33 per cent of women in this group working as compared with 20 per cent in 1947.
+The number of working women in this age group has doubled in the past ten going from 1.9 million to 3.8 having children under six years of age while 70 per cent had children 6 years or older.